jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/deadmau5/index.md

 ## Exploitation

 To exploit this vulnerability, you must send the following file to a user to open with Gridea.
-The exploit is triggered when the user presses "CTRL+P" or simply clicks "preview".
+The exploit is triggered when the user presses `CTRL+P` or simply clicks `preview`.

 ### exploit.md